luxmile/lxdk3s/README.md

 # lxdk3s

-Running k3s cluster inside LXD container
+## Running k3s cluster within LXD containers.

 ====

-This script inspired from:
+This script inspired by:

 * https://ghost.adrianpazon.com/k3s-kubernetes-cluster-using-lxc-containers/
   ( https://github.com/jogaleins/k3s-cluster-lxc.git )

-which was seems need to be updated with latest tools.
+which was seems need to be updated with the latest tools...
 ~